jez/blog/_posts/2022-12-31-rss-after-one-week.md

 stuff I didn't want to look at.

 I fell back on feeds of coworkers or former coworkers, whose posts I know I'd like to read if they posted.
-But of course, people are busy and I only got a few articles this way.
+But of course, people are busy and I only saw a few new articles get posted from these people over the past week.

-I haven't been able to land between "fire hose of content" and "content desert," which has meant that I still find myself consuming content the way I used to (doom scrolling on Hacker News).
+I'm looking for some goldilocks area between "fire hose of content" and "content desert," but I haven't found it yet.
+Which has meant that I still find myself consuming content the way I used to (doom scrolling on Hacker News).

 I have a feeling that maybe this will die down.
 I've been more willing to give small bloggers I discover more of an "innocent until proven guilty" approach—if I see a decent